Summary Charts of English Tenses

 Meaning: The action happened before another past action or before some point of time in the past.

-Adverbs of time: by the time; before; after; by 1998; by yesterday; by last Sunday.
+Time expressions: by the time; before; after; by 1998; by yesterday; by last Sunday.

 Meaning: The action lasted for some time before another past action or before some point of time in the past.

-Adverbs of time: by the time; before; after; by yesterday; by 2005; for two hours; for a long time.
+Time expressions: by the time; before; after; by yesterday; by 2005; for two hours; for a long time.

-Examples: By the time he returned, I had worked for six hours.
+Example: By the time he returned, I had worked for six hours.

-Examples: She had known him for five years by the time they got married.
+Example: She had known him for five years by the time they got married.

 Meaning: The action will happen in the future.

 Examples: I think he will return next week.
 I will probably see him in a few days.
+We'll be home after eight.

 Meaning: The action will be going on (1) when another future action happens or (2) at some point of time in the future.